eddmann/eddmann.github.io/_posts/2013/2013-12-11-using-for-comprehensions-in-scala.md

 // Map(Mario Chamlers -> 38, Udonis Haslem -> 32, LeBron Jame -> 72, Chris Bosh -> 52, Dwayne Wade -> 44)
 ```

-Finally I wish to display the point totals in an easy to read format.
+Finally, I wish to display the point totals in an easy-to-read format.
 Returned from our total scores computation is a [Map](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Map) which I would now like to be sorted by the total score.
-As a basic Map does not have a total order we must convert it into a list and then once sucessfully sorted clean up the output to display neatly.
+As a basic Map does not have a total order, we must convert it into a list and then, once successfully sorted, clean up the output to display neatly.

 ```scala
 totalScores